 Entities that have been sanctioned under this law are listed in the tables at the end of the report.
 Designations more than two years old are no longer active.
-The JCPOA required the United States to suspend INKSNA sanctions against "the acquisition of nuclear-related commodities and services for nuclear activities contemplated in the JCPOA," but no INKSNA sanctions were waived during that time.
+The JCPOA required the United States to suspend INKSNA sanctions against "the acquisition of nuclear-related commodities and services for nuclear activities contemplated in the JCPOA."
+No INKSNA sanctions were waived.

+Waiver and Termination.
 Section 4 gives the President the authority to not impose sanctions if the President justifies that decision to Congress.
-Section 5 provides for exemptions from sanctions if certain conditions are met, particularly that the government with jurisdiction over the entity cooperating to stop future such transfers to Iran.
-Termination of this law would require congressional action; there is no automatic sunset or expiration, or stipulated conditions under which an Administration could terminate its application.
+Section 5 provides for exemptions from sanctions if certain conditions are met, including that the government with jurisdiction over the entity cooperates to stop future such transfers to Iran.
+There is no automatic sunset or expiration, or stipulated conditions under which an Administration could terminate its application.